dwbrite/transmission/story.md

 Shit.
 You were right.

 Maybe you should start taking notes.

 ...

 > Wife: Hey...
 Do you ever worry about getting caught?
 >
 > ???: As long as we play it safe we'll be fine.
 > We just have to clean up and make sure there are no *fuzz/cuts/distortion*.
 > It's not like it's something people haven't gotten away with before.

 Ouch.
-Maybe it'll be better to go to bed before she gets home.
+Maybe it’ll be better to go to bed before she gets home.

 ## Husband finds out about the murdering

 > *??? talking, covered by distortion*
 >
 > Wife: Yeah...I’m excited to try out our new toys.

+Jeez, you didn’t want to hear that.

+---

+[Friday 11:30 p.m.]

+Time for lunch...it looks like you have a voicemail from your friend, Dustin.

+> Dustin (worried): Hey, I...I...overheard your wife at the office making...uh...*plans* with some guy...call me, okay?

+Pfft, a little late if you ask me...Dusty’s always up in everyone’s business anyways. *Embarrassing.* You need to talk to your wife tonight.

+[Friday 5:05 p.m.]

+> Wife: This is bad.
+Dusty was giving me these strange looks at work today.
+I think he’s on to us.
 >
+> ???: We have to silence him.

+Jeez, a bit strongly worded.
+Your wife should be home soon, though, so you can put an end to this nonsense.

+[7:00 p.m.]

+Your wife isn’t home yet.
+It’s unlike her to not have called...

+[8:00 p.m.]

+> ???: I’ve located Dusty. {redacted}
+>
+> Wife something something murdery

+Oh my.

+No.

+It couldn’t be.

+No no no.

+This is not her.

+This is not your wife.

+This is not your Joyce.

+(Also what about Dusty 8))

+Another voicemail.

 > someon: *something incriminating as heck. dis is totes murder*

-...
+> Wife: I...took care of Dusty.

-> ???: And remember, if you go down, your husband goes down too.
+> ???: Perfect.
+Get out of there.
+And remember, if you go down, your husband goes down too.

 [Are we still doing this?
-I don't understand the motivations.]
+I don't understand the motivations. -dev] [The point is to make the husband scared to report the murder.
+Maybe it should be rephrased to make him scared just to know about the information. -joolz]

+Yikes.
+Another one bites the dust.
+(I’m sorry, I just had too.)

+This is too much for you.
+You go to bed.

+[Next day]

+---

 ## Wife suspects her husband knows about the murders